greenbean1/strava/README.md

 ## Motivation
 - Technical Learning
   - Great opportunity to practice getting data from a modern API - Strava
   - Given we use Google Sheets so much personally & professionally, learning to use its API makes a lot of sense
   - Dash adds another powerful data visualization tool to the toolkit & is an introduction to making web apps
 - This project incentivizes use of Strava which means more exercise which means better health!
+- Curiosity about some activity questions:
+  - Beau moved from California to Colorado in 2020, how did activity vary between 2019 and 2020?
+Or really any two years...
+  - What are the characteristics of activities that people give more kudos to?
+  - What does monthly seasonality of activities look like?

 ## Tactical Details